 That's because Lyft is a new tech company disrupting the transportation industry, and Lyft stock could generate tens of millions of dollars in fees when it's finally listed.

 "The private driver space will be big for some time to come, especially considering that driverless cars will enter this space in the next few years.
-Once people take Lyft or Uber instead of a taxi, it's hard for them to go back to the old way of hailing a ride," Director of Tech & Venture Capital Research Michael A. Robinson told me.
+Once people take Lyft or Uber instead of a taxi, it's hard for them to go back to the old way of hailing a ride," Defense and Tech Specialist Michael A. Robinson told me.

 Today, we're going to provide you with everything you need to know about Lyft, as well as whether you should buy Lyft stock during the IPO.

 And we'll start with who will make the most money from the Lyft IPO…

 Lyft hasn't decided where it will be listed, but the potential fees the Lyft IPO will generate have banks and stock exchanges across New York competing for the company's business.